lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 # Re-create the number from left to right from String ↪️

-When we need to iterate the string to create a number from characters
+When we need to iterate the string to create a number from characters <br>

 ```python
 def create_number(s: str) -> int: